 NOTE 1: UE dropping methods agreements:

-FFS following UE dropping method options
+Random dropping in Urban Macro scenario, cluster-based dropping in Urban Hotspot scenario.

-Option 1: Both evenly random dropping and cluster-based method considered in Urban Macro scenario;
+The only difference between Urban Macro and Urban Hotspot is the UE dropping difference.

-Option 2: Only evenly random dropping considered in Urban Macro scenario.
+Both random dropping and cluster-based dropping for calibration.

-Consider cluster-based method in a dedicate scenario, [Urban Hotspot] scenario, than Urban Macro scenario.
+Consider Urban Macro scenario first for calibration purpose.

-FFS the details of the cluster-based UE dropping methodology.
+The cluster-based dropping method for Urban Hotspot is described in 2.2.3.9.1.

 NOTE 2: The noise floor of SBFD as {N = noise floor + XdB}, and for the value of X, taking 1dB sensitivity degradation due to self-interference of DL transmission as starting point for system level evaluation and feasibility study.